 Nonprofit Grant Writing: How to Secure Funding From Trusts and Foundations

 UK trusts and foundations distribute over £3 billion annually.
-Most grant applications fail because of avoidable mistakes in targeting and application quality.
-Here's how to improv
+Most applications fail because of avoidable targeting mistakes.
+Here's how to improve yours.

 Ash Aziz is the Director of Blackstone Media, a full-service digital agency specialising in growth marketing for UK businesses.
 With over a decade of experience across SEO, paid media, content, and brand strategy, Ash has helped charities and social enterprises develop grant fundraising strategies and application frameworks that improve award rates.